nikosdion/mod_userstats/README.md

-# mod_userstats
+# User Statistics module

-Joomla admin module for user statistics
+A Joomla 3 & 4 administrator module for month–by–month user statistics